 Their relationship arc literally culminates in Hinako disappointed at how Pinhead never realized she was the model all along, but she’s happy that he at least likes her idol personality and her boobs.
 Wow, great themes Tadakoi.
 Their episode is the most boring because of how one-dimensional the situation and characters are, but also one of the most distasteful ones.
 I guess you could say Hinako technically had character development, she discovered her fetish for cucking herself.
 Amazing.
 But Pinhead still has no redeeming value even after we’re forced to sit through his ‘development’ episode.
 Screw that guy.

 Barely anything happens in Tadakoi until the final few episodes, that's when it finally decides there needs to be some kind of progress made before the end.
 Regardless of the artificial developments made by the end, it's always predictable; right from episode one, you can guess how the story will play out.
 Perhaps with more interesting characters, it could have been watchable in spite of these flaws, but instead, it's just aggressively bland.
 No amount of lush sceneries and trained directing could save dull, lazy writing.
 At least the opening song is pretty good.

 Tadakoi is the variety of mediocrity that will pass through the anime community with no impact, then inevitably be forgotten forever.
-You might get something out of it if you’re a fan of the director and want to see examples of good comedic timing.
+You might get something out of it if you’re a fan of the director or if you're new to anime.
 Otherwise, I suggest you skip this generic fluff.